-Cells were treated for 20 minutes on ice with RIPA buffer (150mM NaCl, 1% NP-40, 0.5% Sodium deoxycholate, 0.1% SDS, 25mM Tris with a pH of 7.4) containing a protease inhibitor cocktail from Roche, followed by centrifugation at 13,000g at 4°C for 20 minutes.
+Cells were treated for 20 minutes on ice with RIPA buffer (150 mmol/L NaCl, 1% NP-40, 0.5% sodium deoxycholate, 0.1% SDS, and 25 mmol/L Tris with a pH of 7.4) containing a protease inhibitor cocktail from Roche, followed by centrifugation at 13,000 g at 4°C for 20 minutes.
 Total protein of collected supernatants was quantified using a protein assay dye kit (Bio-Rad).
-For subcellular fractionation, the Subcellular Protein Fractionation Kit for Cultured Cells by Thermo Scientific (Cat#78840) was employed.
-Equal amounts of total lysates were resolved by SDS-PAGE, transferred to PVDF membranes, which were blocked with 5% Bovine Serum Albumin (BSA) in Tris-Buffered Saline (TBS).
-Blocked membranes were then probed with specific primary antibodies at a 1:1000 ratio at 4°C overnight, rinsed with TBST, probed with species-specific HRP- or fluorescence-conjugated secondary antibodies at a 1: (1000-2500) dilution at room temperature for an hour, and quantified using the BIO-RAD ChemiDoc (RRID:SCR\019037) or the LI-COR Odyssey DLx (RRID:SCR\014579), respectively.
-For the immunoprecipitation, equal amounts of total lysate input from cells were incubated with PTGER3 (ProteinTech, Cat#14357-1-AP), 6xHis, Flag antibody or the IgG1 control (R&D, Cat# AB-105-C, RRID:AB\354266), IgG2B (R&D, Cat# MAB004, RRID:AB\357346) using the PierceTM Classic Magnetic IP/Co-IP Kit (Thermo, Cat#88804).
-Immune complexes were resolved by SDS-PAGE and subjected to immunoblotting for 6xHis, Flag, EP3 and ZNF488.
+For subcellular fractionation, the Subcellular Protein Fractionation Kit for Cultured Cells by Thermo Fisher Scientific (cat. #78840) was used.
+Equal amounts of total lysates were resolved by SDS-PAGE, transferred to polyvinylidene difluoride membranes, which were blocked with 5% BSA in Tris-buffered saline.
+Blocked membranes were then probed with specific primary antibodies at a 1:1,000 ratio at 4°C overnight, rinsed with Tris-buffered saline with Tween 20 (TBST), probed with species-specific HRP- or fluorescence-conjugated secondary antibodies at a 1:(1,000-2,500) dilution at room temperature for an hour, and quantified using the Bio-Rad ChemiDoc (RRID: SCR_019037) or the LI-COR Odyssey DLx system (RRID: SCR_014579), respectively.
+For the immunoprecipitation (IP), equal amounts of total lysate input from cells were incubated with PTGER3 (Proteintech, cat. #4357-1-AP), 6x-His, Flag antibody or the IgG1 control (R&D Systems, cat. #AB-105-C, RRID: AB_354266), and IgG2B (R&D Systems, cat. #MAB004, RRID: AB_357346) using the Pierce Classic Magnetic IP/Co-IP Kit (Thermo Fisher Scientific, cat. #88804).
+Immune complexes were resolved by SDS-PAGE and subjected to immunoblotting for 6x-His, Flag, EP3, and ZNF488.